The flag should not be displayed on days when the weather is inclement, except when an all-weather flag is displayed.

 The proper way to retire a flag is by burning the flag in a metal barrel on wood.

 The first flag will be dissembled by separating the red and white stripes from one another and cutting the canton (blue field) free.
 Every flag thereafter will be placed whole upon the fire.
 The flag will be burned until on ashes remain.
-The ashes once cooled are collected and placed into a container then buried on hollow ground.
+The ashes once cooled are collected and placed into a container then buried on hallowed ground.

 Several times a year American Honor Guards will visit a different cemetery and place 18” American flags on the resting places for our veterans.